phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 ```

 Once the LiveView is rendered, a regular HTML response is sent.
 When you
-generated your LiveView app with `mix`, it created `./assets/js/app.js` with the
+generate your Phoenix app with `mix phx.new`, the installer also creates an `./assets/js/app.js` file with the
 following code:

 ```javascript